Jazz Up Your Space: Integrating Wall Art and Murals Into Design Schemes

 Focal Points

-Draw attention to the focal points of a room by placing art directly above them, like:
+Highlight the room’s focal points by positioning art directly above them, such as:

 - A fireplace mantle